Basics

-Genie [16] is an agglomerative hierarchical clustering algorithm that links clusters minding that the Gini index (a popular measure of inequity used in, amongst others, economics) of the cluster sizes should not go too far beyond a given threshold.
+Genie [16] is an agglomerative hierarchical clustering algorithm that links clusters minding that the Gini index (a measure of inequality used in, amongst others, economics) of the cluster sizes should not go too far above a given threshold.
 If this happens, instead of merging two closest clusters, a smallest cluster is joined with its nearest neighbour.
-In the following sections we’ll show that Genie frequently outperforms many other methods in terms of clustering quality and speed.

 Here are a few examples of basic interactions with the Python version

-of the genieclust [11] package,
+of the genieclust

 which can be installed from